US probes Mexican ship's deadly collision with New York's Brooklyn Bridge

 Mexican President Claudia Sheinbaum wrote on X that she was "deeply saddened" by the two crew members' deaths.

-The ship lost power at around 8:20 pm (Sunday, 8:20 am, Singapore time) while the captain was maneuvering the vessel, forcing it to head for a bridge abutment on the Brooklyn side, New York police chief of special operations Wilson Aramboles told a press conference.
+The ship lost power at around 8.20pm while the captain was manoeuvring the vessel, forcing it to head for a bridge abutment on the Brooklyn side, New York police chief of special operations Wilson Aramboles told a press conference.

 There was "panic on the ship," Brooklyn resident Nick Corso, 23, who was standing near the water, told AFP.

-He had been poised to take a photo, but when he realized what was happening he switched to video.
+He had been poised to take a photo, but when he realised what was happening, he switched to video.

 "Lots of screaming, some sailors hanging from the masts, looked like panic happening on the ship," he said.